vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/bhRguH/MT_articles/2006-10-12_the-bhrigu-s-the-country-and-the-national-epic.md

 But the consequence of this went way beyond just creating an encyclopaedia.
 The resulting text that emerged was actually a relatively well-crafted one that actually held together despite all the bloating and digressions.
-As archetypal brahmins the bhRgu-s were not going to give up their private collective ancestral knowledge- the shruti to all and sundry.
+As archetypal brahmins the bhR^igu-s were not going to give up their private collective ancestral knowledge- the shruti to all and sundry.
 Yet, in creating the mahAbhArata they generated a text that was by definition available to all varNa-s, providing Hindu knowledge